dventura11/yum-repo-mooz/README.md

 ### Overview

-My (sometimes pathetic) attempts at building RPM packages for programs I need.
+My attempts at building RPM packages for programs I need.
 Hopefully they are of use to others.

 ### Repository highlights